jobetdevops/ai-gpu-server-DeepSeek/README.md

 | GPU | NVIDIA RTX Pro 6000 |
 | VRAM | 96 GB GDDR7 |

-This configuration allows the 22B model to run fully in GPU memory for optimal throughput and low latency.
+This configuration allows the 236B model (21B active parameters) to run fully in GPU memory for optimal throughput and low latency.

 ---